AndrewSwerlick/que_bus/README.md

 Not you can only publish to a single topic at a time

+### Using in rails
+The recommended way to use QueBus with rails is through the provided rake task.
+Once you have setup your subscribers in the initializer you can have a listener running in a separate process by running the command rake quebus:listen.
+This will start a continually running rake task that contains all your subscribers and can execute your job code when new events are published to the bus.

+If you want your event bus subscribers running in the same process as your webserver you can change the first line of the initializer from

+    QueBus.mode = :off

+to

+    QueBus.mode = :async

+## How it works

+QueBus is built on top of the [que](https://github.com/chanks/que) job queue library.
+Basically for each subscriber, QueBus creates a separate que queue, as well as dynamically generating a class that contains the block passed to the subscribe method.
+When the developer calls bus.publish QueBus loops through all the subscribers and creates new jobs for each one that has subscribed to the relevant topic.
+The underlying Que library executes those jobs.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/que_bus/fork )